On the approximation capability of GNNs in node classification/regression tasks: Main Results

 \subsection{Approximation capability}

-The above discussion, centered on the expressive power of GNNs, showed that they are unable to distinguish nodes that originate equal unfolding trees.
-Let us now consider two further questions, the first connected with the existence or not of other limitations of GNNs --- in addition to the one related to the unfolding equivalence ---, while the second concerns the ability of GNNs to approximate functions on graphs.
+The above discussion is about what GNNs cannot do, since we have proved that they are unable to distinguish nodes that originate equal unfolding trees.
+Another obvious limit is that, at each node $v$, a GNN considers only the part of the graph that is reachable from $v$ and cannot implement any function depending on the information inaccessible from that node.
+For this reason, for simplicity, we have decided to consider only connected graphs.
+In this section, we pose our attention on two further questions that are related to each other, namely which functions can be approximated by GNNs and if there are any limitations other than that relating to the unfolding equivalence.

-In order to address these issues, we consider the class of functions that preserve the unfolding equivalence (see Def.~\ref{def:fun_unfold}).
-The following theorem proves that GNNs can approximate in probability, up to any precision, any function of this class.
-Intuitively, this shows that GNNs are a sort of universal approximators on graphs, modulo the limitations due to the unfolding equivalence.
-Therefore, we can state that GNNs have no further limits other than those due to the unfolding equivalence and can also approximate any function on graphs within this limit.
+In order to address these issues, we consider the class of functions that preserve the unfolding equivalence (see Definition~\ref{def:fun_unfold}).
+The following theorem proves that GNNs can approximate in probability, up to any precision, any function of this class, which means that GNNs are a sort of universal approximators on graphs, modulo the limitations due to the unfolding equivalence.